-Kerry began his professional musical career in 1967 when he and his friend, Gary Puckett, formed the pop-rock band Gary Puckett and The Union Gap, and for the next four years Kerry was the group’s bass player and arranger for live performances.
-He also wrote for the group, and many of his songs can be heard on their albums.
+Chater began his professional musical career in 1967 when he and his friend, Gary Puckett, formed the pop-rock band Gary Puckett and The Union Gap, and for the next four years Kerry was the group’s bass player and arranger for live performances.
+He also wrote for the group and many of his songs can be heard on their albums.

-In 1970, Kerry left the band to pursue a career in songwriting and expand his education into musical theater.
-For five years, Kerry was one of a small group of writers invited into the BMI Musical Theatre Workshop instructed by Lehman Engel, then considered the dean of the American Musical Theater.
-Kerry and his co-writer, Ellen Fitzhugh, created the musical comedy “Freud’s Follies,” which was performed in Los Angeles, CA.
+In 1970, Chater left the band to pursue a career in songwriting and expand his education into musical theatre.
+In 1972, Chater was one of a small group of writers invited into the BMI Musical Theatre Workshop instructed by Lehman Engel, then considered the dean of the American musical theatre.
+Over the next five years, and under the tutelage of Lehman Engel, Chater wrote several musicals that were performed locally in Los Angeles.